 3. Increased Home Value

 For each home renovation or remodeling project, make sure you consider the impact the project will have on your home’s overall valuation.
-A fireplace typically adds value to your home.
+Does a fireplace add value to a home?
+Yes, a fireplace typically adds value to your home.
 Some areas will prize the fireplace at different levels so make sure to do your research or work with a professional contractor experienced in making these types of improvements.